psychopy/psychopy/docs/source/psyexp.rst

 Parameters
 ---------------------------
 Many of the nodes described within this xml description of the experiment contain Param entries, representing different parameters of that Component.
-All parameter nodes have a `name` property and a `val` property.
-Most also have a `valType` property, which can take values 'bool', 'code', 'str' and an `updates` property that specifies whether this parameter is changing during the experiment and, if so, whether it changes 'every frame' (of the monitor) or 'every repeat' (of the Routine).
+Nearly all parameter nodes have a `name` property and a `val` property.
+The parameter node with the name "advancedParams" does not have them.
+Most also have a `valType` property, which can take values 'bool', 'code', 'extendedCode', 'num', 'str' and an `updates` property that specifies whether this parameter is changing during the experiment and, if so, whether it changes 'every frame' (of the monitor) or 'every repeat' (of the Routine).

 .. _settingsXML: